afentev/Blockchain/README.md

 Every time you want to add a block to the blockchain, you will need to provide it:

-`int index, string prevHash, string hash, string nonce, vector<string> &merkle`, vector<Transaction> tr, string miner, bool self
+`int index, string prevHash, string hash, string nonce, vector<string> &merkle, vector<Transaction> tr, string miner, bool self`

 - index: index of the block
 - prevHash: hash of the previous block